Helen Fogg Outreach Committee

 3. Communicate to the parish through articles in the Spire, Parish Hall visibility, and presence within the worship service to enable people to see their role in service and help them take action

-4. Communicate UUSC issues (Guest at Your Table, UUSC Action Alerts, etc) to the congregation
+4. Communicate UUSC issues to the congregation

 Neighbor To Neighbor